hmcvay/AnimalShelterAPI.Solution/README.md

 <b>Using Swagger:</b> To explore the API with Swagger, after launching the project with `dotnet run`, input the following URL to the browser: `http://localhost:5000/swagger`

-You will be able to browse/access endpoints here via swagger, or alternatively
+You will be able to browse/access endpoints here via swagger, or alternatively:

-<b>Using Postman</b> Enter endpoints into the `GET`, or alternatively, add objects into the API via `POST`.
+<b>Using Postman</b> To explore the API in Postman, manually enter endpoints into the `GET`, or alternatively, you can add animals into the API by typing out the raw object into the body of the `POST`.

 ### ENDPOINTS